Written By: Karen Ritter, RN BSN

 What are the main factors affecting your prognosis?

-The type of mesothelioma and stage of the disease will significantly impact prognosis.
+The type and stage of mesothelioma will significantly impact prognosis.
 The earlier the stage, the better the expected survival time.
 Therefore, early detection is vital.
 Peritoneal mesothelioma has a better outlook than pleural mesothelioma.
 Other factors are age, gender, lifestyle and overall health (diet, exercise, comorbidities), treatment options, and cell type.

 blue box icon